 LIKE statements is supported.
 The

 _ only matches any single character.
 For example:

 affiliate's name Like B% only allows data from customers whose name starts with

 affiliate's name Like _ake only allows data from customers whose names are something like

 Bake but not

 Adding multiple filters allows tight control of the chart’s data.
 By default, all filter conditions must be true for a piece of data to be included, but you can create OR relationships by editing the Filter Rules text box.

-Perspectives allow you to easily toggle between different views of your data.
-Let’s take a look at what’s available:
+Perspectives Allow you to easily toggle between different views of your data.
+Look at what is available:

 Standard perspective: The standard perspective shows you the result for the matching date on the x-axis (for example revenue in January).
-This is the perspective we’re using in our Average revenue per orders example.
+This is the perspective that you use in your Average revenue per orders example.